MikeyP957/musical-octo-train/README.md

 To download mySQL you can download it here: [MySQL](https://dev.mysql.com/downloads/mysql/) or using homebrew:
 ```
-$ brew insatll mysql
+$ brew install mysql
 ```
-Once node and mySQL are insalled open the home directory and in the terminal run:
+Once node and mySQL are installed, open the home directory and in the terminal run:
 ```
 $ npm i
 ```